ahthomps/bacteria-networks/README.md

 0. Install `git`, `python3`, and `pip3`.

 1. Install Visual Studio 2017 or 2019.
-In case you need to download it, please go here: [Visual Studio Community](http://visualstudio.com)
+You can download it [here](http://visualstudio.com).

-2. Install CUDA (at least v10.0) enabling VS Integration during installation.
+2. If you have a modern Nvidia GPU, install CUDA (at least v10.0) enabling VS Integration during installation.
+You can download it [here](https://developer.nvidia.com/cuda-downloads).

 3. Open Powershell (Start -> All programs -> Windows Powershell) and type these commands: